-Once a deposit balance is drawn down to 20% remaining, a request for an additional deposit shall be made.
+Once a deposit balance is drawn down to 20% remaining, City staff shall evaluate the remaining work and determine if additional funds are required.
+If additional funds are required, a request for an additional deposit shall be made to the project proponent.
 Notice of any required additional deposit shall be mailed (including e-mail) to the applicant.
 The notice shall include the date by which the deposit must be made.